 If it all looks good at this stage, you could move swiftly on to automating further data imports.
 But in our experience, most distributors uncover a few underlying issues during this initial, manual import phase.
 Surfacing them at this stage gives you an opportunity to improve your rebate management practices rather than simply replicating bad habits in the new system.

 Importing data manually gives you a chance to develop good habits

 It’s a worthwhile exercise because those bad habits may be having a big impact on your ability to maximize rebate revenue.
 For example, you may find that some orders are being classified using terms like ‘special’ or ‘other’, rather than against categories used to claim rebate.
 Those orders are often, and easily, left out of rebate claims—reducing the amount of revenue earned.

 Uncovering issues like this at the start of your automation journey gives you a chance to iron out inefficiencies and get your team using good data and admin practices.
 And with good, standardized processes, you can more reliably ensure that no rebate revenue slips through the cracks unclaimed.

 Ensuring only good data goes into the new system means it will also generate more reliable business insights.
 When exported into finance analytics or management information systems, rebate data can be incredibly useful for forecasting, budgeting and formulating purchasing strategy.
 But if bad data is imported into the system, it’s a case of ‘garbage in, garbage out’.

 Time to automate data import and export

-Once you’re happy with the quality of the data going into and coming out of DealTrack, you can move on to automating data import and export.
+Once you’re happy with the quality of the data you're importing and exporting out of DealTrack, you can move on to automating data import and export.

 At this stage, you’ll quickly see the benefits from having a reliable, automated system for rebate management.
 You’ll find: